Easy Does It – 5 Steps to WordPress Optimization

 This may sound contradictory, so let’s revisit lazy-loading from another perspective.

 Lazy-loading loads your website or webpage’s elements on a basis of priority.
-This means that your above the fold content, or the content at the top of your page, gets loaded first.
+This means that your above the fold content, or the content at the top of your page, will load first.
 The text on the whole page could load next.
 Whereas, compressed images could come in after that.
 Any other content such as embedded videos or banner ads could load by the very end.

 This ensures that even though your webpage is still loading “behind the scenes” and “below the fold,” it looks instantly available to your site’s visitors.
 By making sure that your webpage’s structure is loaded first along with its layout, background, and feature images, your visitors could start benefiting from your site while other, less-visible elements load.